dannys0n/MediapipeUnity-missingfiles/README.md

 # mediapipe unity + missingfiles

-Just uploading a working git url for MediaPipe Unity Plugin.
+Just uploading a working git URL for MediaPipe Unity Plugin.
-I want to easily install with Unity Package Manager for easy includes in packages-lock.json and manifest.json.
+Can install with Unity Package Manager, so it includes in packages-lock.json and manifest.json.
 Purpose is for easy project collaboration that uses MediaPipe Unity Plugin

 Copy and paste this to Unity Package Manager install with git URL: